shabbir3g/related-posts/README.md

 # Related Posts for WeDevs Assignment

+[Related Posts WordPress Plugin](https://mostafiz.netlify.app/).

 For Better Experience You have to active Twenty Twenty-Four WordPress Theme

-[Related Posts WordPress Plugin](https://mostafiz.netlify.app/).

 ## Description Related Posts Plugin

-Related Posts for WordPress offers you the ability to link related posts to each other with just 1 click!
+- Related Posts for WordPress offers you the ability to link related posts to each other with just 1 click!

-Our installation wizard will do all the hard work for you, simply activate the plugin.
+- Our installation wizard will do all the hard work for you, simply activate the plugin.

+- After Active This plugin, you can see "Realated Posts" Title after Single post content.

+- Below Single post content you can see Owl Carousel slider which is show 5 posts which posts are same category.

 ## About Related Posts for WordPress